About Chinese Artichoke (Stachys Affinis)

-Chinese Artichokes are also known as Chorogi, Betony or Crosne.
-They are prolific producers of delicious knobbly crunchy tubers and have a bushy top growth of fuzzy leaves that grow up to 50-60 cm tall.
-They are related to the mint family.
+Chinese Artichokes are also known as Crosne.
+They are prolific producers of delicious knobbly crunchy tubers and have a bushy top growth that reaches 50-60 cm tall.
+They are related to the mint family and are very hardy.

 How to grow Chinese Artichokes